-The next step to learning how to create your Canada Express Entry profile is to have your education credentials and certificates gotten outside of Canada evaluated.
+The next step to learning how to create your Canada Express Entry profile is to have your education credentials and certificates obtained outside of Canada evaluated.

-Although this is not a mandatory step for all Express Entry programs, it can greatly enhance your chances of success, regardless of the express entry program that you apply to.
+Although this is not mandatory for all Express Entry programs, it can significantly enhance your chances of success, regardless of the express entry program you apply to.

 Step #3: National Occupation Classification (NOC)

-To migrate to Canada using the Express Entry system, you must depict that your level of work experience fits the definition of the occupation included in the Canada National Occupation Classification database.
+To migrate to Canada using the Express Entry system, you must depict that your work experience fits the occupation definition in the Canada National Occupation Classification database.